 - 1. When students arrive in the morning, they are to go straight to their lockers, and then to their period one class for attendance and morning announcements. - 2.
 The tardy bell rings at 7:30 a.m.
 Any student not present in period one at that time is either tardy or absent. - 3.
-Late sign-in will be conducted at the front security/scan desk as students enter the building. - 4.
-7:25-7:30 will be considered homeroom, 7:31 will begin period one (students not in a seat at 7:31 will be marked late to school and late for period one). - 5.
-Keystone Rewards are PM only, unless approved by administrator to use in AM. - 6.
+Late sign-in will be conducted at the front security/scan desk as students enter the building.

+- 4. 7:25-7:30 will be considered homeroom, 7:31 will begin period one (students not in a seat at 7:31 will be marked late to school and late for period one). - 5.
+Keystone Rewards are PM only - 6.
 Students who arrive to school late must sign in at the Security Office.
-Failure to do so will result in appropriate disciplinary action at the administrator's discretion. - 7.
-Students who arrive late, but before 11:00 AM will be considered tardy.
-Students arriving between 11:00 AM and 12:00 PM will be marked half-day absent.
-Students arriving past 12:00 PM will be considered absent for the full day.
-Students must be present a minimum of 4 periods to be considered in attendance for the school day.
+Failure to do so will result in suspension and/or other appropriate disciplinary action. - 7.
+Students who arrive late, but before 11:00 a.m. will be considered tardy.
+Students arriving between 11:00 a.m. and 12:00 p.m. will be marked half-day absent.
+Students arriving past 12:00 p.m. will be considered absent for the full day.
 (Times apply to a regular, full day and will be adjusted for modified days.) - 8.
 No student is to leave the building at any time without authorization from building administration.
 Violators will be suspended. - 9.
 The Attendance Office will attempt to call student's parents if the absence is questionable or call the doctor's office to verify medical excuses if necessary.
 Whenever possible, parents or a legal guardian (not students) should call in the morning when a student will be absent. - 10.
 Every effort should be made to schedule medical or dental appointments during non-school hours.
 If appointments must be made during school hours, the student must present a signed parental note (with phone number of where parents can be reached) prior to being excused. - 11.
 All classes that are missed due to an unexcused tardy or early release are considered unexcused until documentation is given to the attendance secretary.
 These unexcused class absences definitely count toward the maximum number of absences as applied to our attendance policy. - 12.
-Students are responsible for all class work missed due to an appointment.
-If a student is on medical for more than three days, the student will be given extended time to complete assignments equal to the number of days medically excused.
-Teachers may excuse work for the time absent and should provide academic information that was addressed during the absence. - 13.
-Any student arriving late or leaving early, who does not sign in or out, respectively, will result in appropriate disciplinary action at the administrators discretion. - 14.
-If not present during the school day (minimum of 4 periods), you are prohibited from participating in any after school activities for that given day.
+Students are responsible for all class work missed due to an appointment. - 13.
+Any student arriving late or leaving early, who does not sign in or out, respectively, will be suspended. - 14.
+If not present during the school day you are prohibited from participating in any after school activities.